sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must keep a complete record of all the research studies and projects within the TRE current and past.
+* - You should keep a complete record of all the research studies and projects within the TRE current and past.
   - The study register should contain all data related to a study including a reference to data assets, members (researchers, owners etc.) and any compliance activities required.
-  - Mandatory
+  - Recommended
 ```

 ## Member Accreditation